SRL-CLIP: Efficient CLIP Video Adaptation via Structured Semantic Role Labels: Appendix

 \section{Appendix}

 We present additional results and discussions in the supplementary material. \cref{sec:supp_ablations} starts with additional ablation experiments, focusing on hard negatives (HNs) and the low-rank adaptation (LoRA) module.
 In \cref{sec:supp_qualitative} we present qualitative results on the various tasks shown in the main paper.
 This provides an opportunity to better understand the working of \modelname.
-Finally, we discuss limitations and future work in \cref{sec:supp_limitations}.
+All ablation studies are conducted using the \texttt{ViT-L/14} variant.
+Finally, in \cref{sec:limitations} we discuss some of the limitations of our work.